metabolism/wp-steroids-demo/README.md

 ## Docker

-Project is shipped with docker files samples.
+Project is shipped with Docker files samples.

-Please feel free to update WP_HOME and WP_SITEURL in `docker-compose.yml` and server_name in `.docker/nginx/default.conf`
+Feel free to update WP_HOME and WP_SITEURL in `docker-compose.yml` and server_name in `.docker/nginx/default.conf`

-Run project using
+Run the project using

 ```sh
  docker-compose build --build-arg ACF_PRO_KEY=your_licence_key